Article

 FROM orders

-GROUP BY "Created at"
+GROUP BY "Created"

-ORDER BY "Created at" ASC
+ORDER BY "Created" ASC

 Now, we’re talking about filtering data, and astute readers might already recognize that we don’t have a filter statement in our SQL code.
 There is no WHERE clause.
 Meaning: even if we were to add this question to a dashboard, and add a filter widget to that dashboard, that filter would have no effect on our SQL question, because there would be no designated place in our code for the widget to insert its value.